KaiRusch/CCC/README.md

 CCC
 ===

-The Canadian Computing Comptetition practice
+The Canadian Computing Competition practice

 These are solutions to may problems in the University of Waterloo's Candian Computing Competition (https://cemc.math.uwaterloo.ca/contests/computing.html).